 - Marshall Law

 - Many Americans know that the Supreme Court of the United States has the power to nullify laws passed by Congress and signed by the president.
 The power is absolute, beyond appeal, reversible only by the Court itself or by constitutional amendment.
 What they probably do not know is that this power is nowhere to be found in the Constitution.
 It is a power the Court took for itself in Marbury v.
 Madison (1803), in a decision written by Chief Justice John Marshall.
 It is not part of the Constitution.
 It is the Marshall Court’s view of the judiciary’s proper role in relation to the other two branches, the executive and the legislative.
 Lawyers call it our system of judicial review.

-I wrote this play to expose the arbitrary nature of our system of judicial review.
-I have since learned that other democracies have a very different system, one that provides the legislative checks and balances on the judiciary branch that our system lacks and very much needs.
+This play exposes the arbitrary nature of our system of judicial review.
+Other democracies have a very different system, one that provides the legislative checks and balances on the judiciary branch that our system lacks and very much needs.